blingusblongus/aoc-collected/README.md

 1. Ensure virtual environment is active: `source .venv/bin/activate`
 2. Navigate to the `python` directory of the current challenge (e.g., `cd 2018/day01/python`)
 3. Run `pytest` to run all files with the name `test_*.py`
+4. To prevent pytest from capturing logs in tested functions (so they're printed), add the `--capture=no` flag

 `pytest` will look for files with the `test_` prefix, and run functions within them that also have the `test_` prefix and at least one assertion.